skip to Main Content

 Evening Primrose has been used for centuries to ease a range of symptoms and conditions.

-In the US, Native Americans used this plant in poultices to treat and soothe wounds, skin inflammation, and bruises.
+In the US, Native Americans used this plant in poultices to treat and soothe wounds, skin inflammation, night sweats, and bruises.
 The leaves were ingested to ease gastrointestinal problems and sore throats, and root preparations were favored to treat hemorrhoids.
 A tea was made for use as a tonic and stimulant.

 By the 17th Century in Europe, this herb was so widely used for such a diverse range of medical conditions that it became known as “King’s Cure-all”.
-Evening Primrose was also been used in cooking as the root can be cooked and the seeds are a good substitute for poppy seeds and can be added to various dishes.
+Evening Primrose was also used in cooking as the root can be cooked and the seeds are a good substitute for poppy seeds and can be added to various dishes.

 Related: How To Treat Gastrointestinal Disorders With Evening Primrose